AlexAlt/reasonable-dive-guide/README.md

 # Reasonable-bar

 A simple app written with Ember.js that provides a guide for dive bars in Portland, OR based on neighborhoods.
-It uses the Google Maps API, Active Record, and a bit of Bootstrap CSS.
+It uses the Google Maps API, a Firebase database, and a bit of Bootstrap CSS.

 ## Prerequisites